Nikitas Loulias: Pastoral and administrative service

 Nikitas' first assignment upon ordination was Associate Pastor at Saints Constantine and Helen Cathedral in Merrillville, Indiana, where he remained until 1987, at which time he became the chancellor of the Greek Orthodox Diocese (now Metropolis) of Chicago.
 During his tenure as Chancellor from 1987 to 1995, he was involved in numerous educational, community service, and interfaith activities.
 He lectured a course in Orthodox Christian Theology at Loyola University, Chicago, Illinois (1988 to 1991).
-In 1994 he was appointed Director of Development for the International Orthodox Christian Charities and on July 1, 1995 he became Pastor of the St. Demetrios Orthodox Church of Chicago.
+In 1994 he was appointed Director of Development for the International Orthodox Christian Charities and on July 1, 1995 he became Pastor of the St. Demetrios Orthodox Church in Chicago.

 Episcopacy

 Lulias was first elected to the episcopacy by the Holy Synod of the Ecumenical Patriarchate in December of 1996 to oversee the Orthodox Christian population of Southeast Asia.
-He was consecrated a Hierarch and named Metropolitan of Hong Kong and South East Asia on Saturday December 14, 1996 in at the Patriarchal church of St. George in the Phanar in Istanbul, Turkey.
+He was consecrated a Hierarch and named Metropolitan of Hong Kong and South East Asia on Saturday December 14, 1996 in at the Patriarchal Cathedral of St. George in the Phanar in Istanbul, Turkey.
 His enthronement (formal installation as the metropolitan of the metropolis) took place shortly thereafter on Sunday January 12, 1997 at the Cathedral of Saint Luke the Evangelist in Hong Kong.
 He was the first metropolitan bishop of Hong Kong and his flock included churches in South East Asia, China, India, Indonesia, the Philippines and Singapore.

-Following his tenure as metropolitan of Hong Kong, His Eminence Metropolitan Nikitas was elected the metropolitan bishop of the Dardanelles and appointed Director of the Patriarch Athenagoras Orthodox Institute in Berkeley, California in March 2007.
+Following his tenure as metropolitan of Hong Kong, His Eminence Metropolitan Nikitas was elected the Metropolitan of the Dardanelles and appointed Director of the Patriarch Athenagoras Orthodox Institute in Berkeley, California in March 2007.

-In June 2019 he was elected Archbishop of Great Britain by the Holy Synod of the Ecumenical Patriarchate of Constantinople.
+In 12 June 2019 he was elected Archbishop of Great Britain by the Holy Synod of the Ecumenical Patriarchate of Constantinople.
 His enthronement occurred July 27, 2019 in London, England, at the Cathedral of the Divine Wisdom.
 He is a patron of the Fellowship of Saint Alban and Saint Sergius.

+In May 2023, he took part in the 2023 Coronation of Charles III as one of the faith leaders offering prayers for the newly crowned King.

 Anti-trafficking advocacy

 Archbishop Nikitas has spearheaded the Ecumenical Patriarchate's Committee on Human Trafficking and Modern Slavery since 2017, meeting with various leaders and organizing three international forums on the issue.
 The first Forum, “Sins Before Our Eyes,” was held in Istanbul, Turkey, in February 2017.
 The second Forum, “Old Problems in the New World,” was held in Buenos Aires, Argentina, in May 2018.
 The third forum, "Action, Awareness, and Impact" was held in Istanbul in January 2019.
-In addition to the international forums, Lulias travels internationally delivering speeches and seminars to promote awareness and action.
+In addition to the international forums, Archbishop Nikitas travels internationally delivering speeches and seminars to promote awareness and action.